The Beautiful Palace East of the Sun and North of the Earth: Iceland

 Philologist Adeline Rittershaus summarized an Icelandic tale first collected by Björn Bjarnason in his book Sagnakver.
-In this tale, translated into German as Die Burg östlich vom Mond und südlich von der Sonne ("The Mountain east of the Moon and South of the Sun"), a royal couple celebrates the long awaited birth of their son.
+In this tale, translated into German as Die Burg östlich vom Mond und südlich von der Sonne ("The City east of the Moon and South of the Sun"), a royal couple celebrates the long awaited birth of their son.
 Royal astrologers predict that, when the prince is 20 years old, he will suffer the pains of love for the love of a woman, so his parents raise him in the castle away from the presence of women - even his mother has to dress in male clothes to protect him.
 However, this overprotectiveness does not help matters, for the boy is withdrawn and taciturn - his only joy: his beautiful garden.
 One day, the royal guards inform the prince something has been to the garden to steal the flowers.
 The prince, now a young man, decides to guard the garden himself.
 One night, he sees three swans coming and perching on a tree.
 The swans take off their plumages to become maidens, and climb down the tree with baskets to pick flowers.
 While the girls are distracted, the prince climbs up the tree and steals the largest swan cloak and hides it in a large box.
 The maidens returns and two of them turn back into swans and depart, while the third one remains behind because she cannot find her own cloak.
 The prince goes to her and tries to talk to her.
 The girl begs to have her swan cloak back, for she is the daughter of the King of the Clouds, who lives in a castle east of the Moon and South of the Sun.
 The prince insists she stays with him, for he wants to learn about the matters of the heart.
 He eventually marries the girl and lies to her that he burned her swan cloak.
 However, the girl suspects that is a lie, opens the large box and wears back the garment.
 The next morning, the princes notices his wife is missing, and tries to take his own life, but his mentor dissuades him, and suggests they begin a journey to the Cloud King's realm.
 They walk through the forest and find a long-bearded dwarf.
-The dwarf blows a whistle and summons all bird of the world to ask for directions, the eagle being alte.
+The dwarf blows a whistle and summons all bird of the world to ask for directions, the eagle being late.
 None of the birds know of the location of the Cloud King's realm.
 The dwarf then summons the classical compass winds (north, south, west and east).
 None have any idea about its location.
 Finally, the dwarf summons the storms, the southeast gale coming late because he was there.
-The prince's mentor suggests the gale carries the prince in the Cloud King's carriage to his kingdom, and gives the prince a invisibility stone.
+The prince's mentor suggests the gale carries the prince in the Cloud King's carriage to his kingdom, and gives the prince an invisibility stone.
 The gale takes the prince to the Cloud King's realm, and the prince wanders through the castle.
 He finds his wife next to a fountain, a heap of unwashed clothes behind her.
 The girl is lamenting to herself the harsh treatment her sisters dispense her for having married a human.
 The prince reveals himself and comforts her by saying that, if her father knows that his son-in-law is a prince, he may accept their marriage.
 The prince uses the invisibility stone and accompanies his wife to her father's court.
 Inside the castle, her sisters mock her for marrying a human, and berate her for not washing the clothes.
 Her father also threatens to banish her from his kingdom for the same reason, but the prince appears to him.
 The Cloud King welcomes him as his son-in-law.
-At last, the prince and his wife are carries back by the gale to his father's kingdom.
+At last, the prince and his wife are carried back by the gale to his father's kingdom.
+The tale was translated as The City East of the Moon and South of the Sun.